-Activity and environment al aspects Environmental and Social Risks/Impacts Mitigation Measures Stage of Action Monitoring Requirements and Frequency Responsibility of Implementation of Mitigation Measures Monitoring Responsibility accommodati on for labour free of charge with separate toilet, bathing and lavatory facilities 5.
+Activity and environment al aspects Environmental and Social Risks/Impacts Mitigation Measures Stage of Action Monitoring Requirements and Frequency Responsibility of Implementation of Mitigation Monitoring Responsibility facilities at site - drinking water, toilets, food 4.
+Not providing temporary accommodati on for labour free of charge with separate toilet, bathing and lavatory facilities 5.
 Not providing kitchen and creche, if applicable 6.
-Employment of child labour Occupational Health and Safety during works (ESS 2) Unsafe working conditions - poor marking, instructions, Not enough PPEs for all workers; PPEs not appropriate for all types of risks at site or Poor quality PPEs Inadequate training and Contractor/Supervisor will inspect the work sites and mark them as high, moderate and low risk areas and ensure workers follow instruction to work in these areas Adequate number of good quality appropriate PPEs to be provided by contractor - helmets, gum boots, safety belts, safety harness, gloves, overalls, ear plugs, face masks, etc. All workers should be provided with training on use of appropriate PPEs and how to respond during emergency Adequate EHS instructions shall be displayed at site Before construction - training and availability of PPEs During construction - marking of areas as per risks, rehearsing emergency response and identify training needs Review of training records, review of availability of PPEs, Review of accident records and corrective preventive action reports - before start of construction thereafter every 3 months Contractor IA
+Employment of child labour construction every month Measures Occupational Health and Safety during works (ESS 2) Unsafe working conditions - poor marking, instructions, Not enough PPEs for all workers; PPEs not Contractor/Supervisor will inspect the work sites and mark them as high, moderate and low risk areas and ensure workers follow instruction to work in these areas Adequate number of good quality appropriate PPEs to be provided by contractor - helmets, gum boots, safety belts, safety harness, gloves, overalls, ear plugs, face Before construction - training and availability of PPEs During construction - marking of Review of training records, review of availability of PPEs, Review of accident records and corrective preventive action reports - before start of construction thereafter every 3 months Contractor IA